 Explore FREE downloadable educational materials.

-Can Smallpox and Monkeypox Cause Injury and/or Death?
+Can Smallpox and Monkeypox (Mpox) cause injury and/or death?

-Smallpox was declared eradicated in May 1980 by the World Health Organization (WHO), however, when the virus was circulating in the environment, serious illness and even death often occurred.
+Yes, before smallpox was declared eradicated in May 1980 by the World Health Organization (WHO) the virus was circulating in the environment and caused serious illness and often death.

-Symptoms include of Variola Major, the most common form of smallpox illness, included:
+Symptoms of Variola Major, the most common form of smallpox illness, included:

 - High fever (between 101°F to 105°F)

 - Extreme exhaustion

 - Rash, more frequently seen in light-skinned individuals

 When the fever resolved, rash lesions would begin to develop and appear in the back of the mouth, behind the oral cavity (oropharynx), followed by the face, arms, legs, and then would spread to the torso, and palms and soles.
 Rash lesions developed evenly during the illness and progressed from macules to papules to vesicles within 4 to 5 days.
 In another one or two days, the vesicles evolved to pustules that were round, firm, and found deep in the dermis.
 Crusting and scabbing of the lesions usually began on the ninth day and the crusts generally began to fall off about 2 weeks after the onset of the rash.

 Complications of smallpox included severe bacterial infections of the skin and organs, sepsis, pneumonia, encephalitis, and keratitis.